Jimmy Woode

 James Bryant Woode (September 23, 1926 – April 23, 2005) was an American jazz bassist.
 He played and/or recorded in bands with Flip Phillips, Sarah Vaughan, Ella Fitzgerald, Charlie Parker, Duke Ellington, Coleman Hawkins, Nat Pierce, Sidney Bechet, Billie Holiday, Jaki Byard, Earl Hines, Jimmy Witherspoon, Mal Waldron, Clark Terry and Miles Davis.
+His granddaughter is singer and composer Amana Melome.

 Biography

 Woode was born September 23, 1926, in Philadelphia, Pennsylvania, United States.
 His father, also named Jimmy Woode, was a music teacher and pianist who had played with Hot Lips Page.
 The younger Woode studied piano and bass in Boston at Boston University and at the Conservatory of Music, as well as at the Philadelphia Academy.

 He joined the Duke Ellington Orchestra in 1955, appearing on many of Ellington's recordings, including Such Sweet Thunder and Ella Fitzgerald Sings the Duke Ellington Songbook, both from 1957, as well as the performance at the 1956 Newport Jazz Festival issued on Ellington at Newport.

+Ellington stated, "I was born at the Newport Jazz Festival on 7 July 1956," referencing Woode's unique bass playing style and the effect that it had on the audience.
+The next morning music critics wrote positive reviews about Ellington and Woode's performance, with one saying "The audience broiled with enthusiasm.
+Within an hour, critics and reporters were buzzing about."
 He stayed with the Orchestra until 1960, when he left to live in Europe.

 Jimmy Woode's song "Just Give Me Time" was covered by Carola in 1966, first released on her album Carola & Heikki Sarmanto Trio, reaching the Finnish charts in 2004.

 An original member of The Kenny Clarke-Francy Boland Big Band, in 1995 he also toured with Lionel Hampton's Golden Men of Jazz.

 In 2003, Woode formed a trio with drummer Pete York and German jazz musician/comedian Helge Schneider, touring in Germany with his interpretation of jazz classics such as "Georgia" and "Summertime".
 As a consequence of his co-operation with Schneider, Woode also starred in the feature film Jazzclub (2004). in the role of Steinberg, a struggling jazz bassist.

 He died April 23, 2005, at age 78 at his home in Lindenwold, New Jersey, of complications following a surgery for a stomach aneurysm.

 Woode was born on the same day, the same month, the same year as saxophonist John Coltrane (September 23, 1926 – July 17, 1967).